ManicodeSecurity/Defending-DevOps/Admission-Control/README.md

 ```

 ## Shout Out
 Shout out to the `Admission Control` repo from `elithrar`.
-Check it out on Github if you are looking for a robust framework for spinning up Admission Control in your clusters.
+Check it out on GitHub if you are looking for a robust framework for spinning up Admission Control in your clusters.

 [https://github.com/elithrar/admission-control](https://github.com/elithrar/admission-control)